ypereirareis/vagrant-elasticsearch-cluster/README.md

 --

 You can use every vagrant command to manage your cluster and VMs.
-This project is simply made to launch a working elasticsearch cluster with a single command, using vagrant/virtualbox virtaul machines.
+This project is simply made to launch a working elasticsearch cluster with a single command, using vagrant/virtualbox virtual machines.

 Use it to test every configuration/queries you want (split brain, unicast, recovery, indexing, sharding)